vnvlabs/.github/profile/README.md

     docker run --rm -it --network="host" -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/vnvlabs/serve

+Disclaimer: Mounting the /var/run/docker.sock socket inside container gives the container full docker privledges.
+This equates to providing super user privleges to the processes running within the container.
+This privledge is requried to support launching docker containers on the host from within another container.
+We do not do anything untoward; however, it is always prudent to verify the contents of any application for which you are providing super user privledges.
+Be safe out there!

 Notes:
    1. The default username is Admin.
 The password will be printed to standard out during initialization.
    2. The container uses a docker-in-docker scheme to launch containers on behalf of the users.